A Strategic Response to the F5 BIG-IP Nation-State Breach 2025

 Discover F5 Assets Using Qualys CyberSecurity Asset Management (CSAM)

-The first step in addressing this critical vulnerability is to gain complete visibility into all F5 assets across your environment both internal and internet-facing.
+The first step in addressing this critical vulnerability is to gain complete visibility into all F5 vulnerabilities across your infrastructure.
 Using Qualys CyberSecurity Asset Management (CSAM) 3.0, integrated with External Attack Surface Management (EASM), organizations can automatically discover every exposed F5 instance.

 CSAM not only identifies where these assets reside but also highlights end-of-life (EoL) or end-of-support (EoS) versions, ensuring security teams can prioritize the highest-risk systems for remediation.
 By combining CSAM’s real-time asset discovery with Qualys Vulnerability Management, Detection, and Response (VMDR), you can quickly detect, assess, and mitigate F5-related vulnerabilities before they can be exploited.